zelix-lang/Zelix/STYLE_GUIDE.md

 ## 👋 Welcome

-Welcome to the official Fluent repository!
-In this file, you'll find a guide on how to style your code to contribute to the Fluent language.
+Welcome to the official Zelix repository!
+In this file, you'll find a guide on how to style your code to contribute to the Zelix language.

 ---